"Simplicity, carried to an extreme, becomes elegance." John Franklin

 The shoulders of the lamps with wide underglaze blue bands of cell diaper and flower heads.
 The lamps delicately painted with a bright palette of polychrome enamels with subjects of elaborate flower filled vases, sprigs and flower heads, moths and garden insects.
 In the symbolism of Chinese decorative art, a basket of flowers represents Lan Ts'ai-bo, one of the Eight Immortals and the patron of florists.

 The flower filled vase panels, in-the-white and framed with underglaze, cobalt blue bands of flower heads.
-The principal vase panels divided by side panels painted with large underglaze, blue floral devises and polychrome sprays and sprigs of summer flowers - please see the detail shown.
+The principal vase panels divided by side panels painted with large underglaze, blue floral devices and polychrome sprays and sprigs of summer flowers - please see the detail shown.

 The lamps seated in polished Chinese stands and fitted with custom made, matte gold plated lamp caps.
 The lamps shown with a pleated, navy blue, silk shade suggestion.
 A mirror image pair of beautifully understated, 18th century lamps.